MMShep97/uiowa-questions/README.md

 We would like for you to do one of the following to complete this task:

-1. create a github account if you don't already have one (it is free)

-2. fork this project (this will copy this project to your account)

-3. pull down the code to your local machine and complete the exercises

-4. commit your changes and push your code back up to your repo on github

-5. send me an email and let me know you are done.

-or if you don't want to use github (because it is generally available for anyone to view), then you can do the following:

-1. pull down this code to your local machine and complete the exercises
+1. clone down this code to your local machine and complete the exercises

 2. zip up your version of the code and email it to ed-hill@uiowa.edu

-I'll ask the interview team to review your code and I'll let you know when we are done so that you can delete the repository if you wish.
+I'll share your code with the rest of the interview team once I receive it.

 If you have any questions or problems, please let me know